nubc0der/HowInternetWorksAndLinux/README.md

 - Domain Name
     -
     - The part of a network address that identifies it as belonging to a particular domain.
-        - The domain name for the URL in our example would be: "youtube"
+        - The domain name for the URL in the example would be: "youtube"

 - Top-level Domain
     -